Watching Our Babes Grow: Walking and Talking at Their Own Pace

 Sophia’s Story: Early Walker and Talker

 Sophia was a little whirlwind of energy.
-She started walking at nine months and talking by 12 months.
+She started walking and talking at nine and 12 months.

 Her parents, Amy and Chris, practiced an attachment parenting style.